-Sport season is here for those who are lucky enough to be able to play during this pandemic.
+Sport season is here!
 That means your favorite players—from the pee wees to the pros—are out there practicing their drills and honing their skills on the field.
 Safety is an utmost concern, and increasingly so.
 But despite the precautions of coaches and parents, accidents can and do happen.
 Read on for tips to protect your family athlete (and your family’s budget!) from the costly consequences of sports-related head injuries.

 Heighten your concussion awareness

 Concussions are a serious problem for all athletes, especially those who play a contact sport such as hockey and football.

 Here are a few important facts about concussions: